Essential Digital Skills effective practice share and support meet up (Code: C0962)

 You will have the knowledge and confidence to:

 - Build relationships with colleagues from other organisations delivering EDS.

-- Explore with peers pedagogical approaches for delivering EDS in their specific pathway.
+- Explore with peers pedagogical approaches for delivering EDS.

-- Evaluate strategies that develop and improve digital skills practice with learners in a specific pathway.
+- Evaluate strategies that develop and improve digital skills practice with learners.

 The Essential Digital Skills effective practice share and support meet-ups are part of the Essential Digital Skills CPD programme.
 Further resources and the online Community of practice is on the Enhance Digital Teaching Platform.

 To qualify for a place on this course you will need to be delivering or managing the delivery of Essential Digital Skills.